kailinc/ga-react/ga-self-study-react/ga-react-self-study-notes.md

 I really don't like this way, is there a forloop for me to use instead of doing this?
 For rendering an article with lots of comments, this process is not scalable

+## State

+props represent data that will be same every time our component is rendered state = mutable attributes state must be object no direct mutation use setState()